National Collegiate Boxing Association

 The National Collegiate Boxing Association (NCBA) is a non-profit college sports organization that organizes boxing fights for student athletes.
 The association falls under the auspices of USA Boxing.
 After 1960, the NCAA no longer sanctioned boxing.
 In response, the NCBA was founded in 1976.

 NCBA member schools are encouraged to develop their instructional and intramural programs with emphasis on the teaching of fundamental novice boxing skills.
-In order to be eligible to participate in an NCBA member school, a collegiate boxer must be a full-time student at an accredited institution at which he/she is attending for graduation.
+In order to be eligible to participate in an NCBA member school, a collegiate boxer must be a full-time student at an accredited institution at which they are attending for graduation.

 Participating schools

-Participating schools are divided into three sub-associations, by region:
+Participating schools are divided into three regions: